PROGRESS.

 JOHAN: That is the basis for all our work.
 The goal is to give companies the right tools so they can scale and be successful in the long term.
 The technological innovations that are developed here in New York should therefore also be applicable to other cities.
 We don’t want one-off solutions, so we filter heavily in the selection process from the start.

 SARAH: We want URBAN-X to leave a lasting impact.
-That’s exactly how it is with MINI, where the goal is to become fully electric starting 2030.
 Most of our startups are growing rather steadily and slowly.
 This is not least because many of the startups operate in the business-to-business or business-to-government sector, which means they sell their products to companies or authorities and not just directly to consumers.

 There is another way: you could support higher number of startups a bit less and hope for unicorn success....